marxin/texi2rst-generated/sphinx/gcc/options-controlling-c++-dialect.rst

   Disable the warning about the case when an exception handler is shadowed by another handler, which can point out a wrong ordering of exception handlers.

-.. option:: -Wstrict-null-sentinel , -Wstrict-null-sentinel, -Wno-strict-null-sentinel
+.. option:: -Wstrict-null-sentinel , -Wstrict-null-sentinel
+.. option:: -Wno-strict-null-sentinel

   .. note::